zognin/tp/docs/DeveloperGuide.md

 2. Business/Domain Requirements:
     * Booking slots in the app are fixed to be 1 hour 30 minutes.
-    * Each booking has a max capacity (of clients).
+    * Each order has a max capacity (of clients).

 3. Data Requirements:
-    * Data of clients and bookings should persist after the app closes.
+    * Data of clients and orders should persist after the app closes.

 ### Glossary